Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 The covid-19 pandemic has not only severely affected the Brazilian population, but has also created tensions between institutions, both horizontally - between the organs of the Federal Union - and vertically - between the federal executive and the federated entities.
 The role played by the Supreme Federal Court during this period was peculiar: through various decisions - most notably, in December 2020, on the determination of the authorities entitled to prescribe compulsory vaccination - it contributed to the transfer of the health powers of the President of the Republic and of the Minister of Health of the Union to the federative entities, in circumstances that are worthy of renewing the long-standing debate on the political role of constitutional courts and on the ways in which constitutional justice decisions are motivated.

-Compliance With the Law
+Compliance With the Law"

 Jus Politicum,